tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 end
 ```

-This results in a different topping being chosen every time we use our factory to create a new pizza.
+This results in a different topping every time we use our factory to create a new pizza.

 ```ruby
 3.times { puts FactoryBot.build(:pizza).inspect }